symbolworks/sysh/README.md

 tasks/new-task>
 ```

 We enter `accept`.
-We're back to the applications menu:
+We're back to the tasks menu:

 ```
 Tasks.
 Choose a command: